 - For every newly awarded research project, the RD Concordat forms part of the set-up pack and is discussed at the initial project meeting

 HR Excellence in Research Award (HREiRA)

 The HR Excellence in Research Award scheme is based on the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers that sets out the principles for good working conditions for researchers.
-The scheme is administered in the UK by Vitae and overseen in Goldsmiths by HR.
+The scheme is administered in the UK by Vitae and overseen in Goldsmiths by the departments for Research and Knowledge Exchange and HR.

 - HR Excellence in Research - Year 8 Review 2021 (PDF)

 - HR Excellence in Research - Action Plan Update 2019-21 (PDF)